Magic Lantern Video & Book Store

 [Italy 1936] in b&w Polaroid 3-D

-Directed by Guido Brignone; written by Oreste Biancoli; not available on DVD;
+Directed by Guido Brignone; written by Oreste Biancoli

 "Zum Greifen Nah" aka "You Can Nearly Touch It"